Tools every small business in India should be using

 CSR is the need of the hour.
 CSR made the leap in 2013 from being a “do good” corporate responsibility to a best practice for growing.
 A company’s sense of responsibility towards the community and environment gets it the trust of its consumers along with sense of achievement socially and ecologically.
 You could further use it for marketing and awareness drives that will only address to your arrival in the market positively.

-As I write this my son enters the room with a relatively lesser known ketchup brand that has a little pack of tomato seeds.
-Promotion like these get a win- win proposition for the company, customer and the environment.
+As I write this my son enters the room with a relatively lesser-known ketchup brand that has a little pack of tomato seeds.
+Promotions like these get a win-win proposition for the company, customer and the environment.

 India is a very unique market perhaps the only one so diverse in every way; be it ethnic, economic or social.
 Therefore copy and pasting a successful model from another country or even another region does not work.